10 things to do on Montjuic Mountain in Barcelona, Spain

 Check show times here, as they vary by season.
-It´s an experience of water, lights and music you really shouldn´t miss.
+The Montjuic Fountain is an experience you really shouldn´t miss.

 I love rock climbing and was so happy when I found a place in Barcelona that offered it!
 For those of you who are scared of heights or prefer outdoor recreation: there is also a public pool on Montjuic.

-One day in the Spring we rented some e-bikes to go up the mountain and see the cemetery.
+One day in the Spring my friends and I rented some e-bikes to go up the mountain and see the cemetery.
 The e-bikes were the best decision ever – we saw so much in a few hours and had a great time without the exhaustion of the usual sightseeing.
 Anyway, this graveyard fascinated me.
-Sharing some pictures here.

 Castell de Montjuic